-The M.S. in Mathematics concentration in Actuarial Science qualifies as a STEM (Science, Technology, Engineering, Mathematics) degree with the federal government.
-Foreign students who earn the degree may be eligible for the STEM extension to the OPT (Optional Practical Training) program, allowing a total of 29 months of post-graduation employment in the U.S.
+government.
+International students who earn the degree may be eligible for the STEM extension to the OPT (Optional Practical Training) program, if the company is an E-Verify employer.

 - More on our actuarial program can be found on its homepage.

 Overview of Requirements

 To graduate with an M.S. in Mathematics, concentration in Actuarial Science, a student must satisfy all of the following requirements: